 Scope of the Forest Bridge Trust

-Our area of interest, shown below on the map to the right, extends from just above Wellsford and Te Arai in the north, to just above Waiwera and Kaukapakapa in the South.
+Our area of interest, as shown below on the map to the right, extends from just above Wellsford and Te Arai in the north, to just above Waiwera and Kaukapakapa in the south.
 An area of 130,000 hectares encompassing both rural and residential Rodney, this referred to as the “Wider Bridge”.

-However, our focus until 2025 is on building a “Central Bridge” of 54,000 hectares connecting the existing wildlife sanctuaries at Mataia Restoration Project in the west to the Tawharanui Regional Park and Mt Tamahunga in the east.
-A key goal for us here is to achieve 40,000 hectares of our Central Bridge (74.1%) within mustelid-controlled networks by 2025 (NB. mustelids include: ferrets, stoats and weasels).
+However, our focus until 2025 is on building a “Central Bridge” (see map on the left below) connecting the existing wildlife sanctuaries at Mataia Restoration Project in the west to the Tawharanui Regional Park and Mt Tamahunga in the east.

 Our relationship with mana whenua is critical in the achievement of our vision.
 Since the conception of the Forest Bridge Trust we have seen them as key partners and worked with them in a range of diverse ways.
 We acknowledge and recognise: